echomesh/YouMatterSystems/README.md

   - Implement measures to safeguard patient data and privacy.

 - Regular Audits and Assessments:
-  - Conduct regular audits to ensure compliance.
+  - Conduct regular audits to ensure compliance

+.
   - Assess the system for vulnerabilities and address them promptly.

 ### Detailed Design and Implementation